-The Thomas Newton and Elma Alexander Hill Family Fund for India was established at the request of their daughter and former missionary to India, Marjorie A. Hill, who wishes to lift up the legacy of two generations of her immediate family and the commitment to God’s global mission in India that they lived out for many decades and continue today.
-The distributions from Hill Family Fund for India will support continuing education opportunities for Indian Christian church leaders and/or professionals as well as to reinforce the ministries of the Division of Overseas Ministries/Global Ministries in the future.
+The Thomas Newton and Elma Alexander Hill Family Fund for India was established at the request of their daughter and former mission co-worker to India, Reverend Marjorie A. Hill.
+The Fund lifts up the legacy of two generations of Marjorie’s immediate family and their commitment to God’s global mission in India that they lived out for many decades and continue today through this permanent fund.
+The distributions from the Hill Family Fund for India support continuing education opportunities for Indian Christian church leaders and/or professionals, and also reinforce the ministries of the Division of Overseas Ministries/Global Ministries into perpetuity.

-The Hill Family Fund for India will be a part of the larger endowment of the Division of Overseas Ministries and will be used to provide financial support for Indian Christian church leaders and/or professionals for experiences of continuing education, and a portion of the distributions will be used for the work of the Division of Overseas Ministries/Global Ministries in general.
+The Hill Family Fund for India is part of the larger endowment of the Division of Overseas Ministries and will be used to provide financial support for Indian Christian church leaders and/or professionals for experiences of continuing education, and a portion of the distributions will be used for the work of the Division of Overseas Ministries/Global Ministries in general.

-Additional contributions may be made to the principal of The Hill Family Fund for India by check written to the Division of Overseas Ministries and sent to:
+Additional contributions may be made to the principal of the Hill Family Fund for India made online at https://donate.globalministries.org/onlinegiving or by check written to Division of Overseas Ministries and sent to:

 P.O.
 Box 1986

 Indianapolis IN 46206